Our reflections BASED ON THE INTENSIVE PROGRAMMES

 Presenting work in progress, we found a useful way of scheduling this element of sharing in the programme in a new way.
 One of the LAB groups developed the idea of experimenting with a new point of departure every day from scratch.
 They were therefore able to present new experiments on a daily basis.
 This seemed to be a fruitful approach for opening up the idea of presenting work in progress further.
 It has been helpful to address this issue during our project, however we also feel we should experiment with more ways of focusing on process instead of final product.

 Being able to work as artists in residence, interacting with both the hosts of the residencies and the residency itself was a valuable experience.
 Being placed in a particular context for five days allowed the LAB groups to concentrate on a particular space, to explore many different possibilities and invent new experiments on a daily basis.
 They could experiment with different approaches, coming from the various art disciplines they represent and were also able to cross their own boundaries and experiment with a new artistic role.
-In presentations we saw musicians act, actors dance and dancers make music.
-Also the residents of the villages became active participants as actors and musicians in performances and film in the LAB groups and during the LAB sharing moments.
+Also, in some cases the residents of the villages became active participants in the LAB groups.

-Starting the IP by making connections to local people, creating a collaboration, led to us becoming a community with these local residents, sharing our mutual stories, responding to their spaces artistically, shedding new light on the meaning of the space.
+Starting the IP by making connections to local people, creating a collaboration, led to us becoming a community with these local residents, responding to their spaces and sharing our mutual stories.
 This interaction became a meaningful cycle of mutual giving and receiving and provided us with new reflections on how to engage with an audience in our art practice.